 The idea behind this goal was more ambitious - the belief that supporting the development of more Aboriginal Australian role models may help tip the balance of inequality between Aboriginal and non-Aboriginal Australians.

-Twelve years and 35 recipients later, plus a further three scholarships sponsored by corporate donors, we believe the Gavin Wanganeen Aboriginal and Torres Strait Islander Scholarships are 'kicking' both of these goals...
+Thirteen years and 39 recipients later, plus a further two scholarships sponsored by corporate donors, we believe the Gavin Wanganeen Aboriginal and Torres Strait Islander Scholarships are 'kicking' both of these goals...

 The Gavin Wanganeen Scholarships are directly changing the lives of individuals who, in turn, are inspiring others to change their lives.
 Many of our scholarship graduates are now working in areas of Aboriginal Australian health, education and social work while others are making their mark in the field of arts and media.
 The transformative power of education is in action, thanks to the generosity of our many donors!